- Home

 It’s a great powder measure and better than anything else I’ve used in the last 20 years.
 Maybe this information will help someone avoid the initial headaches that I had with the first few powder charges.
 I’d certainly buy another, and I’m sure I’ll have a few more of these for other charge wrights soon.

+Was this page helpful?
 Submit your own rating by logging in.